 Roasted suckling pig on a spit, or lechon.
 Anthony Bourdain swore that this was the best damn pig he had ever tasted.
 It’s served at every special celebration, from birthdays to graduations to weddings.
 Cebu’s version, cochinillo, is particularly famous, stuffed with lemongrass and so tender that you can slice it with a plate.
 Your guide can help you order lechon a day in advance from a restaurant, or you can stop for a taste at one of the many roadside lechonerias.

 The ubiquitous halo halo, which literally means mix-mix, is a perfect treat in tropical weather, and quite colorful to boot: Sweetened beans, tapioca pearls, ube (purple yam) ice cream, langka (jackfruit), and other colorful tropical fruits are spooned over mounds of shaved ice, then topped with condensed milk, toasted rice, and sometimes caramel custard.

 Meal worth the splurge

 Antonio’s, in the cooler foothills of Tagaytay (an hour’s drive outside Manila), is one of the top restaurants in Asia.
 The chef/owner bought an old hacienda and has decorated it with rustic colonial furniture and photos of his grandparents; he also purchased several of the surrounding organic farms, which now produce many of his ingredients.
 It’s a welcome escape from the hustle and bustle of the capital.

 The Philippine islands are near the equator and thus have only two seasons: wet and dry.
 From mid-December to early February, the weather is dry, and the temperatures are not yet too hot—making it ideal for island hopping.

 Monsoon season—June through September—means lots of rain and occasional typhoons; Mother Nature’s full force can lead to delays and inconveniences for flights and boats.

 The turquoise waters of the Big Lagoon in El Nido, a protected area on the island of Palawan.
-Many people arrive here in local outrigger boats from the nearby town of El Nido, but they all have to leave well before dark.
+Many people arrive here in local outrigger boats from the nearby town of El Nido to spend the day, but they all have to leave well before dark.
 If you overnight instead at the Miniloc Island resort, just behind the lagoon, you can stay to enjoy the sunset—often all by yourself.